Studio Kornelia Dimitrova

 The Playbook for healing environments is a spatial decision-making guide book, containing the spatial strategy to transform De Grote Beek into a sustainable healing environment.
 The strategy was developed on commission of GGzE, one of the largest mental health organisations in The Netherlands.
 The strategy consists of four chapters visualising and describing the actions that can be taken over a few weeks, months, years and decades.
 This is done to highlight the role of time and timing in the positive development of healing environments.

-To find out why and how this works take a peak at the essential summary in English or Dutch.
-Scroll further down to order the full version of the Playbook for healing environments.
+To find out why and how this works read the essential summary in English or Dutch.

 Developing a healing environment is not only about how the place looks, but also about how it changes and develops.
 Healing is a process, and so a healing environment is about making space and time for inclusion, learning and adaptation.
 This approach is illustrated with specific proposals, structured in four time frames - what can be done in a few weeks, months, years and decades.